-In spring 2017 Deutsche Harmonia Mundi released his first Solo-CD Pace e Guerra with Bach Consort Wien and Ruben Dubrovsky conducting.
+In spring 2017 Deutsche Harmonia Mundi released his first Solo-CD Pace e Guerra with Bach Consort Wien and Ruben Dubrovsky conducting, achieving enthusiastic critical acclaim.

 Besides the Solo-CD Pace e Guerra current CD recordings include Steffani’s Niobe with Philippe Jaroussky, Pergolesi’s Stabat Mater with Valer Barna-Sabadus and Bach’s Mass in B minor under Marc Minkowski.